Fulton County Schools sets Oct. 14 date for full return to in-person classes

-The Fulton County Schools (FCS) system was on track in late September to enter phase IV of its reopening plan on Oct.
+The Fulton County School System was on track in late September to enter phase IV of its reopening plan on Oct.
 5, which brings students to schools for two days of in-person instruction, though parents can keep their children in universal remote learning for all five school days.

 “The current positivity rate for Fulton County affirms the reopening plan is on the right timeline,” said Cliff Jones, Fulton County Schools chief academic officer.